How to improve SEO for JavaScript-heavy Websites

 JavaScript, although smaller in size, can affect your SEO in terms of time-to-interaction and other metrics.

 To see exactly what this means, let's take a look at Netflix.
-Analyzing why users were not signing up on mobile devices, the Netflix team discovered users were using not-so-ideal internet connections to do the task.
+Analysing why users were not signing up on mobile devices, the Netflix team discovered users were using not-so-ideal internet connections to do the task.
 So Netflix knew that they had to make changes in the landing page for logged out or new users.

 Netflix conducted a technical audit where they realised that the landing page, for logged out or new users, contained 300kb of JavaScript.
 It was built on React and was using libraries like Lodash for utility purposes.